Watch the video to know more about the environment and think what should be done to save the planet

 Statements

-1. The furniture in the waiting room must have been:
+1. The furniture in the waiting

 a) made before the house was built;